vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

 # Deploy VMware Tanzu for Kubernetes Operations on VMware vSphere with VMware NSX-T

-VMware Tanzu simplifies the operation of Kubernetes for multi-cloud deployments by centralizing management and governance for clusters and teams across on-premises, public clouds, and edge.
-It delivers an open source aligned Kubernetes distribution with consistent operations and management to support infrastructure and app modernization.
+This document provides step-by-step instructions for deploying Tanzu Kubernetes Operations in a vSphere environment backed by NSX-T Data Center networking.

-The scope of the document is limited to providing deployment steps based on the reference design in [VMware Tanzu for Kubernetes Operations on vSphere with NSX-T](https://docs.vmware.com/en/VMware-Tanzu/services/tanzu-reference-architecture/GUID-reference-designs-tko-on-vsphere-nsx.html).
+The scope of the document is limited to providing deployment steps based on the reference design in [VMware Tanzu for Kubernetes Operations on vSphere with NSX-T](../reference-designs/tko-on-vsphere-nsx.md).
 It does not cover deployment procedures for the underlying SDDC components.

-## Tanzu Kubernetes Grid Bill of Materials
+## Supported Component Matrix

-The validated Bill of Materials that can be used to install Tanzu Kubernetes Grid on your vSphere environment is as follows:
+The validated Bill of Materials that can be used to install Tanzu Kubernetes Grid on your vSphere with NSX-T environment is as follows:

 |**Software Components**|**Version**|
 | :- | :- |